 When the new Oakland Medical Center opens and the Hayward hospital closes in 2014, children in the area who are Kaiser Permanente members will go to the new inpatient pediatric center at Oakland if they need to be hospitalized.
 The Oakland Medical Center will have one of the most comprehensive inpatient pediatric centers in the Bay Area, with specialized equipment, physicians, and staff, all dedicated to care for children.

 By serving a larger population of children who need to be hospitalized, the new Pediatric Center will allow Kaiser Permanente to provide greater specialization and expertise under one roof, rivaling many children's hospitals.

 Creating a center of excellence is critical to providing high quality care for our pediatric patients.
 National studies show that higher patient volume is an important factor related to quality of care and better surgical outcomes.
 The current inpatient pediatric census in our Hayward hospital for children under a year old through age 14 is quite low, averaging four patients per day.
-A census this size creates challenges to care for such a special population.

 In contrast, the Oakland Medical Center will have up to 35 beds for children and an expanded 12-bed pediatric intensive care unit—a high enough volume of patients to enable us to provide greater expertise and specialization in one place.

 Kaiser Permanente is committed to the health and well being of our members and the communities we serve.
 We are proud to be investing in our communities in order to provide the wide range of quality care and services children need to be as healthy as possible.